christianrondeau/GoToWindow/README.md

 [![Join the chat at https://gitter.im/christianrondeau/GoToWindow](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/christianrondeau/GoToWindow?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 > No more need for alt-tabbing through dozens of windows, or looking for your windows in the task bar.
-Simply press `Alt` + `Tab` + `Tab`, type a few characters from the window title or process name you want to switch to and press enter.
+Simply press `Win` + `Tab` + `Tab`, type a few characters from the window title or process name you want to switch to and press enter.

 > For the keyboard maniacs.